remembering Llyr george

 When it comes to mindless entertainment, I admit I’m more drawn to the 21st century equivalent of B-Movies on Syfy than any reality TV.
-But I did see the headlines about the death of Llŷr, younger brother of Love Island contestant Dr Alex Rose, through a mental health issue.
+But I did see the headlines about the death of Llŷr, younger brother of Love Island contestant Dr Alex George, through a mental health issue.

 As someone who has fallen severely ill with depression (to the extent of being sectioned) and who lost a close family member in similarly tragic circumstances to Llŷr in 2018, I appreciate this is a subject that will continue impacting families, regardless of age, social status, ethnicity, gender, or any of the other myriad factors that define us as human beings.